NSU-FA20-CSE299-3/Group07/README.md

 <p><em>Backend:</em></p>
 <p>For the backend of the web application, Node.js was used to manage packages and scripts.</p>
 <p><em>Database:</em></p>
 <p>As the usage of Firebase Cloud Functions was not free to use, it was not used to write functions to fetch and update data for the application.
+The commands were implemented in the React components themselves.
 Cloud Firestore was used as the database to store data and there were two main collections, "users" and "offers", and an subcollection in each offer document called "answers."
 Firebase Authentication was used to register and sign in users.</p>